Figure

 Motivation

 QCCD shuttling addresses the core scaling problem of trapped-ion systems: long chains become difficult to control due to mode crowding and transport bottlenecks.
 Segmented transport allows architectures to keep local interaction zones small while scaling globally through movement, routing, and scheduling.
+This separates the connectivity problem (routing) from the gate quality problem (local interactions), enabling each to be optimized independently.

-• QCCD naturally supports memory/interaction/readout zone specialization.
+• QCCD naturally supports memory/interaction/readout zone specialization

 Key Metrics